 When I start in visual effects I was hired by Doug Trumbull as his assistant.
 The first day I was asked to create clouds in a liquid for a film that he had just started working on called Watch the Skies.
 You may remember it by the final film title, Close Encounters.
-They needed to create clouds and they liked the look of pouring cream in your tea or coffee.
+They needed to create clouds and they liked the look of pouring cream in tea or coffee.

 This same process was later used in a number of films and commercials.
 (Raiders of the Lost Ark, James and Giant Peach, ID4, etc) Actually most of these used the same exact tank as well.